Blogging is all about finding your own voice and sharing your knowledge and insights.

 - Linking to other posts of interest within a blog post for a seamless transition (called internal linking).

-- Use the Yet Another Related Posts plugin that will give your reader a list of related posts at the end of each article.
+- Use plugins like Yet Another Related Posts that will give your reader a list of related posts at the end of each article.

 3. Give Your Readers a Headache